andre-st/dotfiles/GAMING.md

 	```
 	[YouTube-Video by WD40 company itself](https://www.youtube.com/watch?v=I35647lHFzA)
 - 'joystick drift issue' often reported (not yet my problem but seems solved the same way as spring noise)
-- 'game card could not be read’ not yet my problem
+- "game card could not be read" not yet my problem
     - "headphones trick" (shares PCB with card-reader, powering headphones sometimes changes sth. for the better)
-    - no contact due to (multiple) 'bent pin' in the card reader, repositioning via scissors or 'pin needle'
+    - no contact due to 'bent pin(s)' in the card reader, repositioning via scissors or 'pin needle'
-    (might have to disasemble switch before for easier access, pins might stand pretty high)
+    (might have to disasemble switch before for easier access, pins should stand pretty high)
     ```
                        ######################
                        ######################